 According to the Bureau of Labor Statistics, health-related occupations will add the most new jobs to the economy — nearly one-third of the total increase — through 2022.
 Fourteen of the top 20 fastest-growing jobs listed by America’s Career Infonet are in health care occupations.

-Radiologic technologists are listed as a targeted occupation in Workforce Solutions of Greater Dallas’ top local job openings, showing 2,020 job openings this year at an average salary of $28.68 an hour.
+Radiologic technologists are listed as a =ed occupation in Workforce Solutions of Greater Dallas’ top local job openings, showing 2,020 job openings this year.
 For jobs requiring at least an associate degree, CareerOneStop lists radiologic technician as sixth in its top 36

 careers with the most job openings through 2022 as well as 11th in its 39

 fastest-growing occupations.
 Positions for radiologic technicians are projected to increase by 25 percent in Texas through 2024.